lexnederbragt/MBV3070-H19/lab/1_Data_Types.md

 CpG islands are regions of sequence that contain higher than expected number of CpG (CG) dinucleotides (this is a C followed by a G, i.e. the substring CG).
 CpG islands are found near or in 40% of all promoters in mammalian genomes.
 We will now create a script that will allow us to calculate the CG frequency in a given string.

-Define the DNA string CGCTACGGACGTAGCCAGCGA.
+Define the DNA string `CGCTACGGACGTAGCCAGCGA`.

 Create a script that will calculate the percent of CG dinucleotides in the string.
 Note, a string that contains N nucleotides, contains N-1 dinucleotides.